exercism/website-copy/pages/about_v1_to_v2.md

 Below, we have outlined a few of the biggest changes.
 For even **more** details you can view [this document](https://github.com/exercism/v2-feedback).
 If you need help migrating solutions on your local system from v1 to v2, please [read this document](/cli-v1-to-v2).

-We are still working through lots of TODOs to get things right, so please bare with us, but we hope you find this new version more fun and useful than ever.
+We are still working through lots of TODOs to get things right, so please bear with us, but we hope you find this new version more fun and useful than ever.

 ### New branding